dan-ski/fifo_currency_account/README.md

 ## License

-This project is licensed under General Public Licence.
+This project is licensed under the terms of the MIT license.

 ## Contact